awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-signed-urls.md

    For more information, see [Specifying the AWS Accounts That Can Create Signed URLs and Signed Cookies \(Trusted Signers\)](private-content-trusted-signers.md)\.

 1. You develop your application to determine whether a user should have access to your content and to create signed URLs for the files or parts of your application that you want to restrict access to\.
-For more information, see the applicable topic:
+For more information, see the following topics:
    + [Creating a Signed URL Using a Canned Policy](private-content-creating-signed-url-canned-policy.md)
    + [Creating a Signed URL Using a Custom Policy](private-content-creating-signed-url-custom-policy.md)